News

 First Liberty’s victories for religious freedom are having tremendous impact in public schools around the country, inspiring everyday Americans, leaders and organizations to restore faith and religious expression in their communities.

-School districts that participate in the project provide their staff the opportunity to go through a 30-minute online training to:
+School districts have their staff go through the training to:

 • Learn key elements of the U.S. Department of Education Guidance on Constitutionally Protected Prayer and Religious Expression in Public Elementary and Secondary Schools.